 Zenroom - crypto language VM

 Zenroom is a brand new, small and portable virtual machine for cryptographic operations.
-The Zenroom VM has no external dependencies, is smaller than 1MB, runs in less than 64KiB memory and is ready for experimental use on many target platforms: desktop, embedded, mobile, cloud and browsers.
+The Zenroom VM has no external dependencies, is smaller than 2MB, runs in even less memory and is ready for experimental use on many target platforms: desktop, embedded, mobile, cloud and browsers (webassembly).

 - Source Code